Jasraj-Kalar/OBJ-Model-Viewer/README.md

 # OBJ Model Viewer

-OBJ Model Viewer is a **cross-platform**, **interactive**, **GPU-accelerated** 3D model viewer built to visualize and interact with `.obj` files.
+Created to learn OpenGL and GLFW, OBJ Model Viewer is a **cross-platform**, **interactive**, **GPU-accelerated** 3D model viewer built to visualize and interact with `.obj` files.
 It leverages OpenGL for rendering, GLFW for window and input handling, and cGLM for matrix and vector operations.

 ![Key](./images/Key.png)